 The problem, as you can pretty quickly see, is that the team here focused too much on individual components without fully understanding the interactions between them.

 Silos in the Cloud

 As we move towards cloud based services, the work of IT management gets increasingly disjointed.
 More work happens through third-party vendors than it does internally, meaning that the silos aren’t just departmental anymore — they’re institutional too.
-Whereas 10 years ago you may have had John handling web operations, Jane handling the hardware, Julie in charge of the database, and Jared doing all of the software programming, now you have a CDN, a WAF provider, a testing program managed by a vendor, a production environment hosted in the cloud, cloud services provided as part of that hosting, and maybe more.
+Whereas 10 years ago you may have had John handling web operations, Jane handling the hardware, Julie in charge of the database, and Jared doing all of the software programming, now you have a CDN, a WAF provider, an A/B testing program managed by a vendor, a production environment hosted in the cloud, cloud services provided as part of that hosting, and maybe more.
 Further, each of these external services has its own teams that cover their slice of your operational pizza.

 Troubleshooting Gone Wrong

 Problems happen.
 It’s an unfortunate fact of IT, and your success is often measured by your speed in addressing the inevitable.
 So, as in the scenario above, what do you do when all the different pieces of your operations are not only not on your team, but not even in your office?

 It starts a game of round robin.
 You call Vendor A and tell them what’s going on.
 Vendor A assures you it’s not them, but it may be Vendor B. Vendor B is sure it’s Vendor C. Vendor C thinks it must be Vendor A. The truth more likely has to do with how Vendor A, B, and C are interacting with each other, but no one oversees that dynamic.
 Now you’re stuck.